ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SpatialSQL_Eng.md

 #### ACSGetGeometryN

-This function is used to get the Nth child spatial object in a compound spatial object, such as a MultiPoint, MultiLineString, MultiPolygon or GeometryCollection object
+This function is used to get the Nth child spatial object in a compound spatial object, such as a MultiPoint, MultiLineString, MultiPolygon or GeometryCollection object.

 ##### Syntax